 FlexJobs (USA) – primarily US based.
 The majority of roles are US based but they do have some Canadian roles that are tech focussed.
 Unless you are looking for a technology role, I’m not sure it is work the $30/month.

-Freelance sites like Workhoppers – I personally find that there are a lot of non-verified roles on these sites and haven’t found any that I really like.
+Freelance sites like Workhoppers and Upwork– I personally find that there are a lot of non-verified roles on these sites and haven’t found any that I really like.
 If anyone has any feedback or other sites of this nature I would love to hear it.

 Join our facebook group and share your wins and tales from your search with our group of like minded women.